-In the November, 2002 edition of Focus On the Family magazine, the following letter written by Tyson Chastain was used:
+In the November, 2002, edition of Focus On the Family magazine, the following letter from Tyson Chastain was used:

 One Sunday my wife and I noticed an announcement in the church bulletin about a men’s missions trip to Honduras.
 Through God’s providence, I went on the trip.
 Upon my return home, I told my wife that we should pray about going to Bible college and entering Christian ministry.
 She began to cry and said that while I was gone, she had prayed for God to give me direction.
 When I went back to work, I received word that my department was being dissolved.
 That evening I asked my wife, “How strong is your faith?”
 She simply smiled, “You were laid off, weren’t you?”
 Needless to say, we are serving God as missionaries to Honduras today.

 Over the years, during times when I was seeking God’s will about specific decisions, I have often asked Him to “funnel” me into His will.
 By that, I meant that I wanted Him to orchestrate my life’s circumstances in such a way that His will about the situation in question would become obvious.
 For example, if He wanted us to sell our house, He could send along a solid buyer and make the deal easy.
 If He wanted us to buy a car, He could help us get a payment we could manage.
 If He wanted me to take a church, He could have the congregational vote go in my favor.
 You get the idea.
-And when enough of the particulars fell right into line, I would take that as God “funneling” us into His will regarding the decision.
+Accordingly, when enough of the particulars fell right into line, I would take that as God “funneling” us into His will regarding the decision.